-Since he took office, Biden’s team has attacked the problem on multiple fronts, unleashed billions of federal dollars to boost vaccinations and testing and developing a model to deploy active-duty troops to join even more members of the National Guard to put shots into arms.
-Mass vaccination sites are set to open in California, Texas and New York in coming weeks.
+Since he took office three weeks ago, Biden’s team has attacked the problem on multiple fronts.
+They have unleashed billions of federal dollars to boost vaccinations and testing and developed a model to deploy more than 10,000 active-duty troops to join even more members of the National Guard to put shots into arms.
+Mass vaccination sites, supported by federal troops, are set to open in California, Texas and New York in coming weeks.

-As concerns grow about potentially dangerous virus mutations, Biden aides view the vaccines less as a silver bullet and more as part of a series of moves that taken together offer the prospect of real progress.
+As concerns grow about potentially dangerous mutations in the virus, Biden aides view the vaccines less as a silver bullet and more as part of a complementary series of moves that, taken together, offer the prospect of real progress.

 “We’re not going to sugarcoat in any way how hard this is, but we’re going to demonstrate clear evidence of progress and action,” Zients said.

-Wen urged the Biden administration to set a more aggressive goal to increase the pace of vaccinations to 3 million per day.
-“I think they just need to be a lot more ambitious when they talk to the public,” she said.
+Wen urged the Biden administration to set more aggressive targets — a moon shot — to increase the pace of vaccinations to 3 million per day.

-Beyond the focus on sheer numbers of shots delivered, there is question of whose arms.
+Beyond the focus on sheer numbers of shots delivered, there is the question of whose arms.

-New distributions to community health centers, announced Tuesday, and a 1 million weekly dose pharmacy program being rolled out this week to allow the White House to directly steer vaccines to underserved communities.
+New distributions to community health centers, announced Tuesday, and a 1 million weekly dose pharmacy program being rolled out this week will allow the White House to directly steer vaccines to underserved communities.

-The idea is not without critics.
+The ideas are not without their critics.
 On a call with the White House on Tuesday, Arkansas Gov. Asa Hutchinson appealed to the administration to work through states rather than alternative distribution avenues, arguing they have excess demand they already can’t meet.
 Other governors expressed concern that the federal program would upend their own plans to use those health centers to distribute vaccines.

 In one key instance, the more hands-on federal response has meant the Biden White House has taken a step back.

-Where the Trump White House got involved in editing CDC guidance for businesses, travel and schools — prompting complaints about meddling with science and leading some states to adopt their own more stringent protocols — the Biden administration is leaving it to career scientists.
+Where the Trump White House got involved in editing CDC guidance for businesses, travel and schools — prompting complaints about meddling with science and leading some states to adopt their own more stringent protocols — the Biden administration is leaving it to career scientists to craft policies.

 New, more prescriptive federal guidance on schools is expected as soon as Friday.
-While Biden in December promised “the majority of our schools can be open by the end of my first 100 days,” his administration now says the goal covers just K-8 schools and will count success as being open just a single day per week.
+While Biden in December promised that “the majority of our schools can be open by the end of my first 100 days,” his administration has since narrowed that goal to cover just K-8 schools, and even then, plans to count success as being open just a single day per week.

 That’s drawing criticism from some Republicans who say Biden is setting the bar too low and for ignoring the lessons of schools that have remained open for most of the pandemic.

-One early success of the Biden plan was born out of conversations with governors frustrated about constantly fluctuating vaccine supplies, which led some states to hold back first doses to ensure enough second shots would be available if deliveries dropped.
-Biden’s team pledged to give states three weeks notice on what’s coming.
+One early success of the Biden plan was born out of conversations with governors frustrated about constantly fluctuating vaccine supplies.
+The lack of certainty led some states to slow the administration of first doses to ensure enough second shots would be available if deliveries dropped.
+Biden’s team pledged to give states three weeks notice on what’s coming their way.

 Biden’s national strategy for the pandemic, released on his second day in office, provides the roadmap for the months ahead: more testing, clear guidance, and more and equitable vaccinations.

-Biden’s call for Americans to wear a mask for his first 100 days will undoubtedly be extended, aides say.
-Other goals are likely to be adjusted upward too.
+Biden’s call for Americans to wear a mask for his first 100 days will undoubtedly be extended, aides said.
+And his other goals are likely to be adjusted upward in coming months.

 “We’ll set the next set of goals as we make progress against the first set of goals,” Zients said.

 Associated Press writers Hannah Fingerhut and Jonathan Lemire in Washington and Andrew DeMillo in Little Rock, Arkansas, contributed to this report.